“People who are unable to motivate themselves must be content with mediocrity, no matter how impressive their other talents.”

 In On Course: Strategies for Creating Success in College and in Life, author Skip Downing points to a straightforward equation used by motivation theorists:

-For instance, let’s say that, before practicing a new piece:
+As an illustration, let’s say that, before we start practicing a new piece:

-a.
-We’re in love with the music, so we deem the value of learning it to be 10 out of 10.
+- We’re in love with the music, so we deem the value of learning it to be 10 out of 10 (V = 10).

-b.
-We conclude that we could master it in a week, so our expectation of success is also a 10.
+- We conclude that we could master it in a week, so our expectation of success is also a 10 (E = 10).

 In a different circumstance, suppose that we pick up another piece that we value at a 10, but we realize that it exceeds our abilities, so our expectation of success is a 2.